scharc/aipaste/README.md

 ### Shell Completion (Optional)

-Add to your shell’s config file:
+Add to your shell's config file:

 ```bash
 # For bash (~/.bashrc)